 Do you know where the granny square originated?
 Me neither!
 The story about its origin is vague at best.
 Supposedly, they’re called Granny squares because back in the Victorian days, grannies would save scraps of yarn from old socks, leftover projects or unravelled fabric to make scrap squares.
 These typical patchwork motifs were subsequently put together in a colourful blanket, for babies and later on for adults.
 Since grannies couldn’t do any actual labour, they were usually the ones to sew these blankets together.
 Hence, Granny squares.
-I’m sure this has been written down by a man who never touched a crochet hook in its life.
-However, the name is catchy and most grannies are known to be pretty thrifty, so I can imagine there's some truth to this story!
+I’m sure this has been written down by a man who never touched a crochet hook in his life.
+However, the name is catchy and most grannies are known to be pretty thrifty, so I can imagine there's some truth to this tale!

 Whatever its origin, today we celebrate the glorious Granny square that everybody has at least made once by gathering 12 special and colourful crochet patterns.
 Fuel your creativity with these beautiful patterns!

 1. How about this pretty bracelet from Felted button?
 The Granny Square Bracelet works up pretty fast and it’s a great way to use up some of those scraps.
 You really only need tiny amounts of yarn for this!

 2. Nobody puts a limit on the number of rounds in a granny square, so you can go wild and make a giant granny square blanket out of 4 or six of these gigantic Granny Squares.
 Alternating each round with white yarn brings a little bit of balance to the blanket.

 3. This gorgeous blanket by Poppy and Bliss is technically not made out of Granny squares, but imagine this effect with grannies? it would be glorious and so easy to do!